Sharp metastability threshold for an anisotropic bootstrap percolation model: Lower bound of Theorem Lower bound of Theorem 1.1

-The claim follows readily. \end{proof} The two following lemmata are easy (yet technical for the second) but fundamental in the proof of Proposition \ref{upper bound crossed} below.
-They authorize us to control the probability of a hierarchy even though there could be many seeds (and even large seeds).
+The two following lemmata are easy (yet technical for the second) but fundamental in the proof of Proposition \ref{upperboundcrossed} below.
+They authorize us to control the probability of a hierarchy even though there could be many seeds (and even large seeds). \begin{lemma} Let $k\geq1$, $p>0$ and let $R$ be a rectangle with dimensions $(x,y)$.
+Then we have for any $a,b>0$,